kristijanAero/kristijanaero.github.io/README.md

 Process is explained through series of small reports each pertaining to one part of the model or design.

+!!!
+CHECK BRANCHES FOR ALL ANALYZED VARIANTS !!!

 AC_HC - Acrobatic wing honeycomb variant

 AC_ST - Acrobatic wing stiffeners variant - to be uploaded

 Accompanying the reports are files from either SolidWorks or Femap, as well as the code used in MATLAB calculations.